thagundelf/thagundelf/README.md

 - 👋 Hi, I’m @thagundelf
-- 👀 I’m interested in nothing
+- 👀 I’m interested in programming and stuff

 <!---
 thagundelf/thagundelf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.